Control with uncertain data of socially structured compartmental epidemic models: Examples from the COVID-19 outbreak in Italy

-With the choice of $\psi(I)=I^q/q$, $q \geq 1$, we can observe how the control term is able to flatten the curve even if, as expected, the case $q=2$ gives rise to a weaker control action.
-Note, however, that if the activation time is too short the control is not able to significantly change the total number of infected (and therefore recovered).
+Note that, if the activation time is too short the control is not able to significantly change the total number of infected (and therefore recovered).
 On the other hand, by enlarging the activation time in combination with a sufficiently small penalty constant, the peak infection is not only reduced, but the total number of infected people is decreased.
 To achieve this, the control should be kept activated for a sufficiently long time and with the right intensity in a kind of plateau regime where there is a perfect balance between the containment effect and the spread of the disease.
-On the contrary, if the control is too strong, the majority of the population remains susceptible and consequently the disease will start spreading again forming a second wave after the containment policy is removed.
+On the contrary, if the control is too strong, the majority of the population remains susceptible and consequently the disease will start spreading again forming a second wave after the containment policy is removed. {Similar conclusions (that may appear counterintuitive) have been shown also by other authors (see for example \cite{Britton,Lunelli}).}

-The cost functional depends on the value of $q$ and can be evaluated summing up contributions in \eqref{eq:func_I} with explicit form of the control given by \eqref{eq:ic0}.
+{The cost functional depends on the value of $q$ and can be evaluated summing up contributions in \eqref{eq:func_I} with explicit form of the control given by \eqref{eq:ic}.
 In Figure \ref{fig:cost} the cost of the two interventions is compared.
-We can see how a higher cost is associated with $q=1$ that can be obtained with the control $q=2$ for weaker penalizations.
-Then, in Figure \ref{fig:deactiv} we compare the performance of the two controls with a deactivation time in the range $t\in [1,3]$.
-To align the costs of interventions, we consider $\kappa = 10^{-3}$ for $q=1$ and $\kappa = 10^{-4}$ for $q=2$.
+We can see how a higher cost is associated with $q=1$ that can be obtained with the control $q=2$ only for smaller penalizations. {As expected, the normalized case $q=2$ essentially realigns the cost of interventions.
+Then, in Figure \ref{fig:deactiv} we compare the performance of the two controls in $[50,t_d]$ with a deactivation time $t_d \in [100,300]$.} We consider $\kappa = 10^{-3}$ for both $q=1$ and $q=2$ normalized.
 It can be observed that there is a minimum control horizon for both strategies, in order to avoid the onset of a second infection peak.
-A sufficiently long control horizon is therefore necessary to reduce the impact of the infection.
+A sufficiently long control horizon is therefore necessary to reduce the impact of the infection.}